soniajoseph/soniajoseph/_pages/about.md

 permalink: /about/
 classes: wide
 ---

+Note: This website is extremely outdated as of 2024.
+A new about page is coming soon.

 ## Intro

 I am interested in intelligence from both artificial and biological perspectives.
 In looking for fundamental principles of information processing, I draw inspiration from the brain, our proof-of-concept for general intelligence.